Krishna-Parekh/signClassify/README.md

 The model directoy contains a setup.py that is contains necessary dependencies for the model train and deployment on Google Cloud ML-Engine.
 It also contains a python package called trainer which includes task.py and model.py and other dependent files if necessary. task.py is the entry point while running the job.

-More details regarding this can found on the blog.
+More details regarding this can found on the blog https://towardsdatascience.com/classification-of-signature-and-text-images-using-cnn-and-deploying-the-model-on-google-cloud-ml-30bf6f4e3207 .